wso2/docs-is/en/docs/learn/configuring-totp.md

         property values.

-## Obtaining the QR code without using the end user dashboard
+## Obtaining the QR code without using the user portal

-If you need to obtain the QR code without using the end user dashboard, you can call the REST API or call the Admin Service(SOAP) that does this.
+If you need to obtain the QR code without using the user portal, you can call the REST API or call the Admin Service(SOAP) that does this.